The way we’ve built our society, summer is our reward.

 “It’s about celebrating positivity, counting blessings, and simply enjoying life and happiness,” officials said.

-Guests can expect to hear popular hits from artists like Garth Brooks and Shania Twain, as well as a nod to several popular dance songs, including Dolly’s “Romeo” and Brooks and Dunn’s “Boot Scootin’ Boogie.”
+Guests can expect to hear popular hits from artists like Garth Brooks and Shania Twain, as well as a nod to several popular dance songs and classic hits, including Dolly’s “Romeo” and Brooks and Dunn’s “Boot Scootin’ Boogie”.

-Dollywood’s Summer Celebration will run from June 25 to July 31.
 Dollywood will be open daily from 10 am to 9:30 pm.
+Dollywood’s Summer Celebration is running now through Aug.
+7, 2022.

 Dollywood summer deals

-There are two great ways to save on your next trip to Dollywood for their Summer Celebration.
+There are two great ways to save on your next trip to Dollywood for the Summer Celebration.

 Dollywood is currently offering a variety of specials including resort bundles and pre-purchased meal packages.
 For the latest deals, check out the special offers page on the Dollywood website.

-Guests may also want to check out Dollywood’s Tripster page which sometimes offers deals and discounts on general admission tickets.
+Do you plan to experience summer’s best moments?
+Check out Dollywood’s Tripster page which sometimes offers deals and discounts on general admission tickets.

-Have you been to the Dollywood Summer Celebration?
+Have you been to this Smoky Mountain Summer Celebration?
 What did you think of the event?
 Let us know in the comments!